cakephp/docs/en/development/configuration.rst

     :param string $name: The name of the engine to check, if null a list of all attached engines will be returned.

-    Either check that a engine with a given name is attached, or get the list of attached engines.
+    Either check that an engine with a given name is attached, or get the list of attached engines.

 .. php:staticmethod:: drop($name)